thrackle-io/rules-engine/docs/userGuides/rules/SUPPLY-VOLATILITY.md

 ```
 ###### *see [RuleDataInterfaces](../../../src/economic/ruleStorage/RuleDataInterfaces.sol)*

-These rules are stored in a mapping indexed in order of creation:
+These rules are stored in a mapping indexed by ruleId(uint32) in order of creation:

 ```c
 /// ******** Supply Volatility ********